substratusai/runbooks/docs/api/generated.md

 The Model API is used to build and train machine learning models.
  - Base models can be built from a Git repository.
  - Models can be trained by combining a base Model with a Dataset.
+ - Model artifacts are persisted in cloud buckets.